Retinal Detachment (Torn Retina)

 If you experience any of these symptoms, you must seek help from an ophthalmologist immediately.
-Once retinal detachment occurred, will almost always progress, and vision loss will increase, until it is treated.
+Once retinal detachment occurred, it will almost always progress and vision loss will increase until it is treated.
 If left untreated, retinal detachment can result in permanent vision loss.

-Surgery – most of it done on an outpatient basis—is normally required.
-In the event of a retinal hole or tear that hasn’t progressed to an actual detachment, your ophthalmologist has several options.
-They include:
+Surgery, most of it done on an outpatient basis, is normally required.
+In the event of a retinal hole or tear that hasn’t progressed to an actual detachment, your ophthalmologist has several options, including the following:

 - Laser surgery, which makes tiny welds around the hole, creating a seal that secures the retina in place.
-NYEE offers a full range of latest tools for retinal laser photocoagulation along with wide angle retinal imaging to give the surgeon the ability to perform the procedure in the most accurate and comfortable way available.
+NYEE offers a full range of the latest tools for retinal laser photocoagulation along with wide-angle retinal imaging to give the surgeon the ability to perform the procedure in the most accurate and comfortable way possible.

 - Cryopexy, which freezes the area around the hole by applying a probe to the outer surface of the eye directly over the hole or tear.
 This produces a seal that glues the retina to the wall of the eye.

-In the case of a retinal detachment, several surgical procedures may be performed:
+In the case of a retinal detachment, several surgical procedures may be performed, including the following: